yionna/DSA3101-Object-Not-Found/README.md

 ├── main.py                                  # Orchestrates the entire data pipeline and analysis process ├── config.py                                # For all configuration parameters
-├── utils.py                                 # For utility functions used across multiple scripts └── README.md                                # Project documentation
+├── utils.py                                 # For utility functions used across multiple scripts ├── dockerfile                               # Defines the Docker image setup using a Conda base image, installing dependencies from `environment.yml`
+├── environment.yml                          # Lists required packages for a reproducible Conda environment within Docker └── README.md                                # Project documentation
 ```